 If you only have a few days, I recommend sticking to one side of the island (East, Central, or West).
 Otherwise, you will spend all your time traveling.
 It takes about 12 hours to drive the province from East to West!

-With three weeks, you could go on a pretty good Newfoundland road trip hitting many of the best places:
+With three weeks, you could go on a fantastic road trip across the province hitting many of the best places in Newfoundland:

 - Day 1-3: Explore St. John’s, optional day trip around Irish Loop